amshew/ag_water_delta/README.md

 The data generated consist date, countyname, countyfp10,latitude, longitude, tavg, ppt, min temp, max temp, degree days and bins.

 #* ET_VPD_county
  This code is executed once the Prism_data_county is completed.
-This code calculates Penman evapotransipiration and vapor pressure density.
+This code calculates Penman evapotranspiration and vapor pressure density.
 The elevation used in the estimation of ET is obtain from SSURGO.

 ######*****Nass related data- Cropland layer Data.
 I used the code below to download the CDL layers.
 ######Download CDL*******************#